fermmm/group-date/README.md

 # Polyamory dates server

-This project uses Node + Express + TypeScript for the API and "Tinkerpop3 Gremlin" for the database .
+This project uses Node.js + Koa.js + TypeScript + "Tinkerpop3 Gremlin" for the database .

 You can run all in local for developing or host it on a hosting provider that supports Node.js and Gremlin, for example: AWS Elastic Beanstalk + AWS Neptune (recommended) or Azure App Engine + Cosmos DB.
 Both AWS and Azure are free on the begginning (except for Neptune).
 Or you can use a hosting provider for the code and another hosting provider company for the database, here is a list of compatible database hosting providers: